-** This article was originally written in 2018 — in 2020, however, the prices for apartments in Chiang Mai have not increased.
+** This article was originally written in 2018 — in 2021, however, apartment rent in Chiang Mai is still the same

 A few days ago, I was contacted by a British friend who is selling everything he owns and moving to Chiang Mai, Thailand.